glass float hiding near beach wood

 This year, we are partnering with nonprofits across Oregon to support their teams behind the work — the people who show up every day in service of their communities.
 In recognition of their tireless efforts, we’re creating opportunities for rest, relaxation, and connection.

-In partnership with Explore Lincoln City’s Finders Keepers program — and in honor of Marie’s 130th birthday — we’re making donations to nonprofit partners each time a special “Marie Lamfrom” float is discovered and reported along the beaches of Lincoln City.
+In partnership with Explore Lincoln City’s Finders Keepers program — and in honor of Marie’s 130th birthday — we’re making donations to nonprofit partners each time a special “Marie Lamfrom” float is discovered and registered along the beaches of Lincoln City.

 Details